capnganj/PoisonToads/README.md

 The Project website is [here](https://www.capnganj.art/).

 ## Mumbai To Do
-- [ ]  Testing metadata for Mumbai testing in Pinata (hidden and revealed)
+- [ ] 1155 testing metadata - 3 utility toads
-- [ ] 1155 on Mumbai.
-Mint 3 utility toads with different rarities
+- [ ] 1155 on Mumbai - Mint 3 utility toads with different rarities
+- [ ] 721 Testing metadata for Mumbai testing in Pinata (hidden and revealed)
 - [ ] 721 on Mumbai.
-Let utility toads drive minting discount.
+Let utility toads drive minting discounts
 - [ ] Minting dapp wired to Mumbai 721 contract.
-Test minting with discounts, import on Opensea, pause/unpause, reveal.
+Test minting with discounts, import on Opensea, pause/unpause, reveal

 ## Mainnet To Do
-- [ ] Production metadata in Pinata.
+- [ ] Production 1155 metadata in Pinata
 - [ ] 1155 on Mainnet.
 Mint 3 utility toads
+- [ ] Production 721 metadata in Pinata
 - [ ] 721 on Mainnet.
 Pause contract
 - [ ] Minting dapp wired to 721
 - [ ] Opensea imports